Workshop

 - Municipal and regional planners involved in emergency preparedness and urban development.

-- Property developers and architects looking for sustainable and "nature-positive" building strategies.
+- Architects, real-estate developers and property owners exploring sustainable, "nature-positive" building strategies.

-- Technology providers and entrepreneurs within the agritech and circular economy sectors.
+- Technology providers and entrepreneurs within the agritech, horticulture and circular economy.

-- Stakeholders dedicated to strengthening the food value chain in the Nordic region.
+- Civil servants, sustainability officers and citizens dedicated to strengthening the regional food value chain.

 Facilitators